 Student Wellness Pods, Isolation and Quarantine

-- The University is providing 15 campus wellness pods, 44 bed spaces within Martin Hall, 16 bed spaces within Dyer House, 20 off campus apartment spaces and 52 beds within Perkins Hall for a total of 147 isolation quarters for students living on campus should they contract COVID-19.
+- The University is providing 15 campus wellness pods, 44 bed spaces within Martin Hall, 16 bed spaces within Dyer House, 20 off campus apartment spaces and 52 beds within Perkins Hall for a total of 147 isolation quarters for students living on campus who contract COVID-19.
 In many instances, students may opt to isolate at their permanent residence.

-- Students living off campus will isolate in their own residence.
+- Students living off campus will isolate in their residence.

-- Additional protocols are in place—and available to read in the Fall Operations Plan—should demand for isolation quarters exceed capacity.
+- Additional protocols are in place—and available to read in the COVID 2021 Operations Plan—should demand for isolation quarters near or exceed capacity.

-- Students in isolation can expect periodic check-ins via their phone from a member of the Health Center staff and regular communication from the contact tracing team to discuss symptoms, provide further resources and answer questions.
+- Students in isolation can expect periodic check-ins from a member of the Health Center staff, as well as regular communication from the contact tracing team to discuss symptoms, provide further resources and answer questions.

-- Students will stay in isolation for a minimum of 10 days and will be instructed about when they can leave by a member of the Dr. Bob Smith Health Center.
+- Students should stay in isolation for a minimum of 10 days and will be instructed about when they can leave by a member of the Health Center.